Lovegiver/ReactivePipeline/src/README.md.md

 Nevertheless, these methods / objects are not the only ones that are required to build a reactive app.
 So the second part of this README will present you all the objects needed to make this API complete and working.

+## How things may happe

 ## Objects from ReactiveContext

 Many objects we'll talk about are wrappers.
-It is important to understand how they interact
+It is important to understand how they interact with each others.

 ### The Pipeline